artecs-group/nmf-dpcpp/README.md

-# nmf-DPCpp
+# Non-negative Matrix Factorization for CUDA
-Non-negative Matrix Factorization algorithm implemented in CUDA
+The NMF algorithm implemented in CUDA

 ## Requirements
 To compile and launch the code you need to install the [CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit).